-The local economy and businesses were significantly impacted throughout the COVID-19 pandemic.
+The economic impact on our local economy and businesses throughout the COVID-19 pandemic has been significant.

 We need to support our local businesses to adapt and grow in economic resilience.

 Community profile

 In 2021, the main age profile of people in the City of Canada Bay was ages 30 to 34, which accounted for 8.9 per cent of people.